Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/survey-form/README.md

 1. Download or clone the repository:
    `git clone https://github.com/Prakruthi-G-H/html-css-mini-projects.git`
-2. Navigate to the folder: Survey Form/
+2. Navigate to the folder: survey-form/
 3. Ensure both files are present in the folder:
     - index.html
     - SurveyForm.css